silverdaz/pg_crypt4gh/README.md

 # Crypt4GH Header decryptiong and re-encryption in Postgres

-We provide a C module to reencrypt a Crypt4GH header as a Postgres extension
+We provide a Postgres extension to reencrypt a Crypt4GH header

 # Building the extension